-This news came as a sharp blow to many to the global tester community since this was the main tool that was used in automated testing.
+This news came as a sharp blow to many to the global tester community since software testers used this as the main tool for automated testing.

 Changes in Firefox 55 and How They Affected Selenium IDE

 One of the updates to Firefox 55 was the introduction of the use of extensions as opposed to the existing XUL or XPCOM based add-ons.
-Extensions are used to extend and modify the capabilities of a browser.
-The extensions for Firefox were built using the WebExtensions API.
-The Selenium IDE was however not based on web extensions.
-As a result, the IDE could not be supported on the Firefox 55 as well as its higher versions.
+Firefox users use extensions to extend and modify the capabilities of a browser.
+Firefox developers build these extensions using the WebExtensions API.
+However, Selenium IDE does not base on web extensions.
+As a result, Firefox 55 could not support it as well.

 The new update made it possible for software developers to hide columns within the Network monitor, to support the HTTP header and to filter network requests.
 Hiding the columns is important to developers who aim to format the sheet.
-Hence, only the relevant information is usually displayed.
+Hence, it displays only the relevant information.
 The HTML header is important as it displays information such as the page, links to CSS and other metadata.

 With the new update came the new APIs.
-APIs are used by software applications to access the data of an operating system or application.
+Software applications use them to access the data of an operating system or application.
 It is an interface that allows the software to access any other information that may be necessary.
-Firefox 55 incorporated the use of The Background Tasks API which programs tasks to be executed when the browser detects some free time.
+Firefox 55 incorporates the use of The Background Tasks API which programs tasks they execute when the browser detects some free time.
 The Intersection Observer API was also incorporated to observe any changes.

 There are many more changes that have been implemented in the latest versions of Firefox.
 It may be difficult to grasp all of them at a go; hence, software developers are encouraged to provide any useful insights that may help others.